Playing with dynamite, a guy could get burned…

 Vivienne Jansen’s creative solutions work well as an international costume designer, not so well as her family’s black sheep.
 But she’s going to save the day, if only her brother’s best friend will move his disapproving Alpha-ness out of the way.
 Chaos theory has always been her modus operandi but falling for the enemy—a guy whose friends call him Iceman—could be the most dangerous thing she’s ever done.

-Get your copy of Stand-In Wife now
+Get your copy of The Rescue Mission now

 THE EAST INDIAN CABDRIVER whistled as he drew up outside Granny Coltrane’s two story concrete monolith.